jdoleary/Spellmasons/docs/TasksCurrent.md

         - All multiplayer players get the drop when one picks it up
     - Spell choice should random spell rarity but then all the spells to choose from should have that rarity.
 It's not a choice if there's an obvious right answer
     - what happens if you freeze liquid with a unit in it?
-    - fix vampire bite, rather than the confusing half damage thing, it should just double health and then half it if vampire is removed
     - shield should be visible on health bar (it's just temporary health)
     - explain that portal cleanses all buffs and curses
 - Pack 11: